 - adventure tourism

-If, by the end of your course, you decide to pursue a career in PE or Geography teaching, you will need to do a one-year PGDE, for which this course is eligible as more than 50% of the modules are physical education or geography related depending on which specialised option pathways you choose.
-The third pathway is in sport coaching.
+If, by the end of your course, you decide to pursue a career in PE or Geography teaching, you will need to do a one-year PGDE, for which this course is eligible as you could have studied relevant modules in physical education or geography depending on which specialised option pathways you choose.

 New for 2017 – CareerSmart programme